ijazbi/jazbi11/README.md

 3. [Create a Heroku app](https://devcenter.heroku.com/articles/getting-started-with-nodejs#deploy-the-app) for this sample app.
 4. Configure Twitter (Optional):
 	- `heroku plugins:install heroku-config` to install [heroku-config](https://github.com/xavdid/heroku-config) plugin
+	- rename .env-example to .env
-	- `mv .env-example .env` and open .env to fill in the fields with your Twitter keys and access tokens.
+  - open .env to fill in the fields with your Twitter keys and access tokens.
 	- `heroku config:push` to write the contents of .env to heroku config
 5. `git push heroku master` to push this app to Heroku.
 Heroku should detect that this app is a Node/Express app and run your index.js file
 6. Once Heroku says that it's done use `heroku open` and add /modal to the URL it opened in your browser.
 If it comes up with a blank page that has a "Show JSON Payload" button then the web server is setup correctly.